mmsr-workshop/mmsr-workshop.github.io/index.md

 ## Venue

-Our goal is to hold MMSR II during the calendar year of 2025, in a venue still to be determined.
+MMSR II will be held on September 24, 2025, in Düsseldorf, Germany in conjuction with [IWCS 2025](https://iwcs2025.github.io/)!

 <!--- ## Contact email